4Epiz/code-egg/README.md

 If you encounter any issues:

 1. Check the server logs in the Pterodactyl panel for error messages
-2. Ensure your firewall allows traffic on the allocated port (default: 8080)
+2. Ensure your firewall allows traffic on the allocated port
 3. Verify that the server has enough resources allocated

 If problems persist, please open an issue in this repository.